-Gone are the days when farmers can afford to drench without first testing.
-It's a worry that there are no new drench groups coming onto the market and that the programme to develop a vaccine appears to be stalled.
+Gone are the days when farmers can afford to drench without testing first.
+It's concerning that there are no new drench groups coming onto the market, and that the programme to develop a vaccine appears to be stalled.
 It is vital that we conserve the life of the present drench groups for as long as possible.

 Some important points to help in the control of worms.

 - Drenching correctly helps to kill worms in the gut and to minimise pasture contamination by worm eggs.
-Animals should all be given the recommended strategic drenches AFTER monitoring the worm egg count.
+Animals should all be given the recommended strategic drenches AFTER monitoring their worm egg count.